MDU-C2/MARC-HT25/Readme.md

 > [!Note]
 > Everything in this guide was tested on windows

 There are two parts to this software, the Robot side (RAPID) and the camera side (Python).
 Follow the [YuMi IRB 14000](/media/Guide/Yumi%20IRB%2014000/README.md) guide for how to work with the robot.
-[Python guide](/media/Guide/Python/README.md) for setting up python and the camera to communicate with the robot.
+[Python guide](/media/Guide/Python/README.md) for setting up Python and the camera to communicate with the robot.